ioam/topographica/doc/User_Manual/multicore.rst

 memory accesses, you are unlikely to find that performance scales linearly with the number of cores.
 Often, some of these cores will end up waiting while other cores access memory, giving you diminishing returns from the additional cores.
-This issue is why leaving one core free for other processes is usually a good idea, at least for machines with more than a couple of cores.
+Thus there's usually not much harm from leaving one core free for other processes, such as your windowing system, at least for machines with more than a couple of cores.
 You are only likely to find linear scaling for simulations involving high levels of computation per memory access, whereas most Topographica simulations involve simple computations performed on a very large number of memory elements.
-Even so, there is no reason not to use the extra cores if they are available!
+Even so, there is no reason not to use the extra cores if they would otherwise go unused!

 Controlling OpenMP